 for the crust:

-1–1/2 cups graham cracker crumbs¹
+- 1–1/2 cups graham cracker crumbs ¹

-1/2 tsp kosher salt
+- 1/2 tsp kosher salt

-1/4 tsp ground cinnamon
+- 1/4 tsp ground cinnamon

-1/4 cups unsalted butter, melted
+- 1/4 cup (1/2 stick) unsalted butter, melted

 for the filling:

-12 oz cream cheese, at room-temperature
+- 12 oz cream cheese, at room-temperature

-4 oz goat cheese, at room-temperature
+- 4 oz goat cheese, at room-temperature

-1/2 cup organic cane sugar
+- 1/2 cup granulated sugar

-2 large eggs, at room-temperature
+- 2 large eggs, at room-temperature

-1–1/2 tsp pure vanilla extract
+- 1–1/2 tsp pure vanilla extract

-optional: zest of one lemon
+- optional: zest of one lemon

-4–6 medium fresh figs,² thinly sliced
+- 4–6 medium fresh figs, thinly sliced ²

-1 Tbsp pure honey, or to taste
+- 1 Tbsp pure honey, or to taste

-Make the crust: Use a food-processor to pulse together the graham crumbs, salt, and cinnamon.
+- Make the crust: Use a food-processor to pulse together the graham crumbs, salt, and cinnamon.
 Drizzle in the melted butter and pulse a few times until combined.

-Spoon the crumbs into the prepared pan then press down gently into an even layer.
+- Spoon the crumbs into the prepared pan then press down gently into an even layer.
 Bake for 5 minutes.
 Remove from the oven and set aside.

-Meanwhile, make the cheesecake: Add the softened cream cheese, goat cheese, and sugar to the mixing bowl of a stand up mixer fitted with the paddle attachment.
+- Meanwhile, make the cheesecake: Add the softened cream cheese, goat cheese, and sugar to the mixing bowl of a stand up mixer fitted with the paddle attachment.
 Beat together on medium speed, until light and creamy, and no lumps remain.
 Use a spatula to scrape down the sides of the bowl as needed.

-Beat in the eggs, followed by the vanilla and lemon zest, if using.
+- Beat in the eggs, followed by the vanilla and lemon zest, if using.

-Pour over the crust, and use an offset spatula to smooth the top into a smooth, even layer.
+- Pour over the crust, and use an offset spatula to smooth the top into a smooth, even layer.
 Gently tap the bottom of the pan on the counter a couple of times to release any air bubbles.

-Bake until the sides of the cheesecake are gently puffed, and just beginning to color, 30-35 minutes.
+- Bake until the sides of the cheesecake are gently puffed, and just beginning to color, 30-35 minutes.
 The center should still have just a tiny bit of jiggle to it, and the cheesecake will continue to cook as it cools.

-When ready to serve, slice the figs, and layer in a pattern over top the cheesecake.
+- When ready to serve, slice the figs, and layer in a pattern over top the cheesecake.
 Drizzle or brush on honey, to taste.
 Once topped with the figs, the cheesecake bars are best served immediately.
+Enjoy!!

 ¹ Expect to use about 11-12 traditional graham cracker sheets.
 For gluten free cheesecake bars, simply swap in gluten free graham crackers.

 ² The figs are so delicate and can get a little mushy and sad the longer they sit out, so slice them right before topping and serving.
 If figs aren’t in season, or tough to find, try using fresh berries, or thin peach slices, or another favorite!